blnchdev/blnchdev/README.md

 ### About

-I reverse malware and mess with Win32 internals.
-Most of my work involves writing tools for dynamic analysis, syscall hooking, and various stealth techniques.
-Also prototype anti-cheat bypasses and exploitation methods when I'm bored.
+I reverse malware and mess with Win32 internals!

 Been writing C++ for 5+ years, comfortable with x86/x64 assembly and NT internals.
-Spend most of my time in IDA Pro or debugging some cursed Windows behavior.
+Spend most of my time in IDA or ReClass...

 <p align="center">
   <a href="https://blanche.dev">